mickyyyyyy/elevator_scheduling/README.md

 In addition to many other sub-goals which stem from these major goals.

 ## Progress ##
-The system currently has a mediocre pickup heuristic, prints the state of the elevator system at each time interval, and is able to trace requests for passengers requiring to use the elevator system.
+The system currently has:
+    [x] A pickup heuristic.
+    [x] A string-based representation of the elevator system.
+    [x] A traceable method for requests.

 ## Future Additions ##
 In terms of future additions, we aim to:

-    1. Improve on the pickup heuristic.
+    [ ] Improve on the pickup heuristic.
-    2. Utilise the pick up/drop off feature for improved tracing.
+    [ ] Utilise the pick up/drop off feature for improved tracing.
-    3. Change the data structure used for the floors each elevator needs to travel to (aiming for a more efficient run-time).
+    [ ] Change the data structure used for the floors each elevator needs to travel to (aiming for a more efficient run-time).
-    4. Utilise multiple threads or timers to incorporate elevators with various speeds in the same system.
+    [ ] Utilise multiple threads or timers to incorporate elevators with various speeds in the same system.
-    3. Improve the representation (using a GUI).
+    [ ] Improve the representation (using a GUI).